-A host of Iranian film-makers have urged authorities to waive the official requirement for obtaining a licence for producing their movies, and to let themselves make the decision.
+A host of Iranian film-makers have urged authorities to waive the requirement for obtaining a licence for producing their movies.

 The cinematographers put forward their demand in a letter addressed to the president, the minister of culture, and the head of the nation’s Cinema Organization.